tomtar00/Eklipse/README.md

 ## Disclaimer ⚠

-This engine has been written in Visual Studio 2022 on Windows and this is the only target setup that is supported for now.
+This project has been written in Visual Studio 2022 on Windows and this is the only target setup that is supported for now.

-## How to build
+## How to build 🛠

 1. Clone the repo with all of it's submodules